Hair

 What are type 2b curls?

 Type 2b curls fall between straight and curly, displaying a prominent s-shaped wave pattern – think natural beachy waves.
 If you have type 2b hair, your roots may be straighter and midsections curlier, making it more susceptible to frizz.
+This type of hair may be prone to getting curly in humidity.

 How to care for type 2b curls